Rouxles/cs61a-notes/content/docs/week-7/content/iterators.md

 `tuple(iterator)`|Returns a tuple of all items in `iterator` starting on the current pointer location.
 `sorted(iterator)`|Returns a **sorted** list of all items in `iterator` starting on the current pointer location.

-## Functions that return Iterators
+## Functions that return iterators

 These are slightly more complicated, so examples will be given for each of the following below: